argosopentech/argos-translate/README.md

 # Argos Translate
 [Docs](https://argos-translate.readthedocs.io) | [Website](https://www.argosopentech.com)

 Open source offline translation app written in Python.
 Uses OpenNMT for translations, SentencePiece for tokenization, Stanza for sentence boundary detection, and PyQt for GUI.
-Designed to be used either as a GUI application, or as a Python library.
+Designed to be used either as a GUI application or as a Python library.

-Argos Translate supports installing model files which are a zip archive with an ".argosmodel" extension that contain an OpenNMT CTranslate model, a SentencePiece tokenization model, a Stanza tokenizer model for sentence boundary detection, and metadata about the model.
+Argos Translate supports installing model files which are a zip archive with an ".argosmodel" extension that contains an OpenNMT CTranslate model, a SentencePiece tokenization model, a Stanza tokenizer model for sentence boundary detection, and metadata about the model.
 Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i).
 To install a model click "Manage packages" from the toolbar in the GUI and select your model file.
 By default models are stored in ~/.argos-translate, this can be changed in settings.py or by setting the value of the `$ARGOS_TRANSLATE_PACKAGES_DIR` environment variable.
 When running from a snap package models can be pre-packaged with the snap package or installed after installation to `$SNAP_USER_DATA`.

 Argos Translate also manages automatically pivoting through intermediate languages to translate between languages that don't have a direct translation between them installed.
 For example, if you have a es -> en and en -> fr translation installed you are able to translate from es -> fr as if you had that translation installed.
 This allows for translating between a wide variety of languages at the cost of some loss of translation quality.

 ## Models
-Models available for downlad [here](https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i), and are being trained using [this](https://github.com/argosopentech/onmt-models) training script.
+Models available for download [here](https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i), and are being trained using [this](https://github.com/argosopentech/onmt-models) training script.

-Currently there are models available to translate between:
+Currently, there are models available to translate between:
 - Arabic
 - Chinese
 - English